The Galapagos Islands, Ecuador

 Santa Cruz Island

 Snorkeling and diving in the crystal-clear waters surrounding the islands allow travelers to swim alongside sea lions, manta rays, and even hammerhead sharks, making for unforgettable underwater experiences.
-Each island offers its own unique charm, from the black lava rocks of Santiago to the white sandy beaches of Española, providing diverse ecosystems to explore.
+Each island offers its unique charm, from the black lava rocks of Santiago to the white sandy beaches of Española, providing diverse ecosystems to explore.

 Conclusion